mastrosimone/todo-app-client/README.md

 This is called [Semantic Versioning](https://semver.org)

 In package.json I've added two npm scripts, version and postversion.
 These are called hooks, and are fired after/before a version event.
-It's a good practice to make an half automaized release.
+It's a good practice to make an half automatized release.

 ```json
 "scripts": {